 Judge Walsh is known for his understanding and handling of civil issues.
 Parties say he treats each matter uniquely and strives to bring a sense of equity to each case before him.

-Judge Walsh lectures at USC Gould School of Law.
+Judge Walsh was an adjunct professor at USC Gould School of Law from 2008-2020.

 - Chief, United States Magistrate Judge (2016–2020)